Rules and Regulations for Wastewater Treatment Facility Operators (250-RICR-150-10-5)

 D. "Direct responsible charge" means the authority exercised by a Superintendent, Assistant Superintendent, Operations Supervisor or Shift Supervisor.

-E. “Full time” or “Full-time” means the assigned duties at a single wastewater treatment facility of at least 35 hours/week or more unless otherwise determined by the Board.
+E. “Full time” or “Full-time” means the assigned duties at a single wastewater treatment facility of at least thirty-five (35) hours/week or more unless otherwise determined by the Board.

 F. "In good standing" means the status of any employee of a Wastewater Treatment Facility who has exhibited continued reasonable care, judgment and the application of his/her knowledge and ability.
 Any certified employee of a Wastewater Treatment Facility will not be considered to be In Good Standing if he/she has been found, after such an individual has been granted a hearing, to have performed his/her duties in a negligent manner or that he/she has practiced fraud or deception.

-G. "Laboratory technician" means any Full-Time employee of and at a Wastewater Treatment Facility who is not an Operator but whose Full-Time employment is directly involved with the day-to-day process control of the facility due to their Full-Time duties performing, analyzing, and ensuring quality control for the testing of chemical, physical and biological parameters.
+G. "Laboratory technician" means any Full-Time employee of and at a Wastewater Treatment Facility who is not an Operator but whose Full-Time employment is directly involved with the day-to-day process control of the facility due to their duties either collecting samples and/or performing, analyzing, and ensuring quality control for the testing of chemical, physical and biological parameters.

 H. "Licensee" means any individual who has rightfully obtained an Operator's Certificate from the Rhode Island Board of Certification of Operators of Wastewater Treatment Facilities.